-Ice cores were first used to estimate the stratospheric sulfate aerosol mass burden following explosive volcanic eruptions by Clausen and Hammer (1988).
-Zielinski (1995) used similar techniques to estimate the sulfate aerosol loading resulting from eruptions spanning 2100 years based on chemical analysis of the Greenland GISP2 ice core.
-Robock and Free (1995) constructed an index of volcanic climate forcing from a compilation of multiple polar ice cores from both hemispheres.
-Based on a larger compilation of ice cores, Gao et al. (2008) reconstructed both stratospheric sulfur injections and reconstructions of the spatio-temporal spread of aerosol mass in the stratosphere over the time period 501-2000.
-Other volcanic reconstructions (e.g. Ammann et al., 2003; Crowley and Unterman, 2013) have provided estimates of the radiative impacts of past eruptions based on analysis of ice cores without explicitly estimating sulfate aerosol masses or sulfur injections.
+Ice cores were first used to estimate the stratospheric sulphate aerosol mass burden following explosive volcanic eruptions by Clausen and Hammer (1988).
+Zielinski (1995) used similar techniques to estimate the sulphate aerosol loading resulting from eruptions spanning 2100 years, based on chemical analysis of the Greenland GISP2 ice core.
+Robock and Free (1995) constructed an index of volcanic climate forcing from a compilation of multiple ice cores from numerous NH and SH polar

-Recent improvements to the ice core record of past volcanism (Plummer et al., 2012; Sigl et al., 2014, 2015) motivate a revision and extension of sulfur injection reconstructions.
-The record of volcanism preserved in Antarctic ice has been improved based on the compilation of a larger set of ice cores, extending back to 500 BCE, with a largely static number of cores used to compile an Antarctic average for the past 2000 years (Sigl et al., 2014).
-An adjustment to previous age models used to date past volcanic events has resulted in better agreement between ice core sulfate signals and cooling signals preserved in tree rings, improving confidence in the accuracy of the new ice core record dating (Sigl et al., 2015).

-This paper describes the construction of a new sulfur injection database from ice core records based on newly compiled ice core sulfate composites.
-It presents the justification for a modification to the method used to convert ice core sulfate fluxes to VSSI compared to past works.
-Finally, we present estimates of stratospheric aerosol optical depth (SAOD) translated from the VSSI estimates presented here using the EVA forcing generator and compare the resulting record with prior reconstructions.
-Together, the resulting VSSI and SAOD datasets represent significant updates and improvements to the volcanic forcing datasets (Crowley and Unterman, 2013; Gao et al., 2008) used in numerous prior climate model simulations, including those used in the Paleoclimate Modelling Intercomparison Project (PMIP) Phases 2 and 3 (Schmidt et al., 2011).
+- 5 ice cores.
+Based on a larger compilation of polar ice cores, Gao et al. (2008) reconstructed both stratospheric sulphur injections and reconstructions of the spatiotemporal spread of aerosol mass in the stratosphere over the time period 501-2000.
+Other volcanic reconstructions (e.g., Ammann et al., 2003; Crowley and Unterman, 2013) have provided estimates of the radiative impacts of past eruptions based on analysis of ice cores, without explicitly estimating sulphate aerosol masses or sulphur injections. - 10 Recent improvements to the ice core record of past volcanism (Plummer et al., 2012; Sigl et al., 2014, 2015) motivate a revision and extension of sulphur injection reconstructions.
+The record of volcanism preserved in Antarctic ice has been improved based on the compilation of a larger set of ice cores, extending back to 500 BCE, with a largely static number of cores used to compile an Antarctic average for the past 2,000 years (Sigl et al., 2014).
+An adjustment to the age model used to date past volcanic events has resulted in better agreement between ice core sulphate signals and cooling signals preserved - 15 in tree rings, improving confidence in the accuracy of the new ice core record dating (Sigl et al., 2015).
+This manuscript describes the construction of a new sulphur injection database from ice core records, based on newly compiled ice core sulphate composites.
+It presents the justification for a modification to the method used to convert ice core sulphate fluxes to VSSI compared to past works.
+Finally, we present estimates of SAOD, translated from the VSSI estimates presented here using the EVA forcing generator, and compare the resulting record with prior reconstructions.
+Together, the - 20 resulting VSSI and SAOD datasets represent significant updates and improvements to the volcanic forcing datasets (Crowley and Unterman, 2013; Gao et al., 2008) used in numerous prior climate model simulations, including those used in the Paleomodelling Intercomparison Project (PMIP) Phases 2 and 3 (Schmidt et al., 2011).

-2 Method
+2. Method